 CEH v8 includes an advanced version of iLab which makes the training more realistic by inviting more student and instructor interactions.

-Apart from CEH certification, professionals also often opt for Licensed Penetration Tester (LPT) certification provided by the EC-Council.
+Apart from CEH certification, professionals also often opt for a Licensed Penetration Tester (LPT) certification provided by the EC-Council.
 LPT certification is similar to CEH certification in the sense that certified professionals analyze network vulnerabilities and are highly trusted to not disclose the same to a company’s competitors.

 Read Also:– Ethical Hacking Interview Questions and Answers